0nsec/ShadowNet/README.md

 ## LEGAL DISCLAIMER

 THIS TOOL IS FOR AUTHORIZED SECURITY TESTING ONLY.
 Users are responsible for complying with local laws and obtaining proper authorization before testing any networks.
-DEDSEC and the developers are not responsible for misuse.
+The developers are not responsible for misuse.

 ## FEATURES